builtinnya/dotfiles/README.markdown

 Here is my personal [dot-files][] repository.
 I hope it will help you with setting up your environment.
-These settings are mostly tested on Mac OS X.
+These settings are mostly tested on Ubuntu.

 [dot-files]: http://en.wikipedia.org/wiki/Dot-file